avivTurgeman/OS/Assignments/Assignment4/readme.txt

-submited by: Aviv Turgeman 208007351 AND Alon Suissa 211344015
+submitted by: Aviv Turgeman 208007351 AND Alon Suissa 211344015

 OS Assignment 4 usage:
-	first we will complie the file with the command 'make' second, we will open few terminals.
+	first we will compile the file with the command 'make' second, we will open few terminals.
 	on the first one we will run the server with the command './react_server'. on the other terminals we will run the clients provided by the STAFF.

-	NOTE: the client.c file is not provided in the submition zip
+	NOTE: the client.c file is not provided in the submission zip

 note that we used based code from few sources: